Journal

 The Official Journal of the Reception Study Society

 From 2008-2012, our journal appeared online (see the links below), and from 2013 it has been published by Penn State University Press (ISBN: 978-0-615-25212-4; ISSN: 2155-7888).
 Print volumes are mailed to all RSS members and online access is made available (the members’ names, email and mailing addresses are shared with PSUP to mail copies of the journal and provide members with online access).
+Please let us know if you have any questions.

 Editors